PotHix/pothix.github.com/content/post/stats-apr-2018.md

 [![Amount of sleep for this month](/images/stats/2018/apr/sleep.jpg "Amount of sleep for this month")](/images/stats/2018/apr/sleep.jpg "")

-I was expecting a decrease this month.
-During the retreat I did not sleep that much because I was trying to enjoy every second of that experience.

-This month is an outlier of my routine, but I think it will be back for the next.
+Not that bad, the same as March.
+Hope to improve it in May. 👍

 ### TV Shows

-According to [tvshowtime](https://www.tvshowtime.com) I watched 3
+According to [tvshowtime](https://www.tvshowtime.com) I watched 8
 episode this month:

 [![TV shows watched this month according to tvshowtime](/images/stats/2018/apr/tvshows.jpg "TV shows watched this month according to tvshowtime")](/images/stats/2018/apr/tvshows.jpg "")

-But these are the same 3 episodes of the last month, so I did not watch any tv show this month. ✌
+We finished **The punisher** this month.
+Now looking for a new TV show to watch.

+I'm starting to try [trakt.tv](https://trakt.tv) so I can try the movies I watch along with the TV shows.
+Unfortunately, tvshowtime only tracks TV shows.
+Maybe we will have some new charts next month. 😉

 ### Words written and errors